Redefining Love and Marriage

 by Carlton Foster – December 21, 2019

 What is love?
 It is the force of giving and supplying resources for needed consumption.
-This is the broad definition of love, and any reference to love must start with this definition.
+This statement is the broad definition of love, and any reference to love must start with this definition.
 This giving force – love, is manifested in all aspects of God and the world.
-In Genesis 1, the Bible said, “In the beginning, God created the heaven and the earth.
-And the earth was without form, and void; and darkness was upon the face of the deep.
+In Genesis 1, the Bible says, “In the beginning, God created the heaven and the earth.
+And the earth was without form and void, and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.”
 The creation of the earth was from the force of love that God has for us, so he gave us a planet that continues to supply us with resources.
-The Bible continues to say “And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
-And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.”
+The Bible continues to say, “And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
+And the earth brought forth grass and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind: and God saw that it was good.”
 The earth became a giving force of resources and therefore maintained the love that came forth from God.

 Love is when a person, animal, plant, or movement continues to supply resources for consumption without expecting anything in return; it is not for profit.
 The resources do not necessarily have to be material things; resources can be words of affirmation or safety provisions.
 Anything that serves as an acceptable means of satisfying a need (or want) is a resource.
 The willing consumption of these resources shows the effect of the force of love.
 This consumption helps a necessity, and the definition of love is fully met when all these aspects are presented.
 To guard against the misuse of love, one or two of these things can be given, but if something is missing, then love is manipulated and is misused.